lab11/powerblade/docs/powerblade_specs/ble_services.md

 PowerBlade BLE Services
 =======================

-## PowerBlade Configuration

 ## Configuration
 Device Configuration Service

     Full UUID: 50804da1-b988-f888-ec43-b957e5acf999
     Short UUID: 0x4DA1

     Allows calibration of the scaling values on the device and viewing of the device's current status.
 Used for testing and development as well as device-specific calibration at manufacturing time.

 0x4DA2 - Device Status